 2e.
 What needs to be covered at the first collective consultation meeting?

-Once you the representatives are trained and ready to go, you then have the first consultation meeting with them.
+Once you the representatives are trained and ready to go, you have the first consultation meeting with them.

-- Number and types of employees who are potentially at risk of redundancy – you are obliged to confirm in writing the scale of the proposed redundancy and the roles that are potentially affected.
+Confirm in writing the scale of the proposed redundancy and the roles that are potentially affected.
 You also need to provide confirmation of the number of employees who are currently performing those roles.
 Note: It is likely that this information will be included in your business proposal.

-- The selection process – you will need to share how you propose to select people to be made redundant.
+Share how you propose to select people to be made redundant.

 2f.
 How often are meetings with the employee representatives during collective consultation?